Course Outline

 -

-Discuss the importance of organizing data before analysis, with specific references to sorting and filtering techniques used in government contexts.
+Discuss the importance of organizing data before analysis, with references to sorts and filters used in government datasets.

 -

-Demonstrate an understanding of what is involved in converting and formatting data for government reports and analyses.
+Demonstrate an understanding of what is involved in the conversion and formatting of data for government reports and analyses.

 -

-Apply functions and syntax to create SQL queries that combine data from multiple database tables, supporting comprehensive analysis for government projects.
+Apply the use of functions and syntax to create SQL queries for combining data from multiple database tables in a governmental context.

 -

-Describe the use of functions to conduct basic calculations on data in spreadsheets, tailored to public sector applications.
+Describe the use of functions to conduct basic calculations on data in spreadsheets, specifically for government reporting purposes.

 Share Data Through the Art of Visualization